Ayn Rand: Objectivist movement

 After the closure of the Nathaniel Branden Institute, the Objectivist movement continued in other forms.
 In the 1970s, Peikoff began delivering courses on Objectivism.
 In 1979, Peter Schwartz started a newsletter called The Intellectual Activist, which Rand endorsed.
 She also endorsed The Objectivist Forum, a bimonthly magazine founded by Objectivist philosopher Harry Binswanger, which ran from 1980 to 1987.

 In 1985, Peikoff worked with businessman Ed Snider to establish the Ayn Rand Institute, a nonprofit organization dedicated to promoting Rand's ideas and works.
 In 1990, after an ideological disagreement with Peikoff, David Kelley founded the Institute for Objectivist Studies, now known as The Atlas Society.
-In 2001, historian John McCaskey organized the Anthem Foundation for Objectivist Scholarship, which provides grants for scholarly work on Objectivism in academia.
+In 2001, historian John P. McCaskey organized the Anthem Foundation for Objectivist Scholarship, which provides grants for scholarly work on Objectivism in academia.